Biology definition of organism: a living thing that has an organized structure, can react to stimuli, reproduce, grow, adapt, and maintain homeostasis

 Fungi are eukaryotes that are known for their heterotrophic mode of nutrition since they lack chlorophyll (a pigment essential in photosynthesis).
 Many of them are filamentous.
 The filaments, called hyphae, are multicellular structures that form a mycelium.
 They use their hyphae for absorbing food.
 They are similar to plants in having a cell wall.
 Their mode of reproduction is by spore formation.
 The kind of spores they produce (i.e. asexual or sexual) is used as a basis to further classify them into perfect fungi (produce both asexual and sexual spores) or imperfect fungi (produce asexual spores only).
 Examples of fungi are yeasts, rusts, stinkhorns, molds, puffballs, mildews, and mushrooms.

 Plants are multicellular photosynthetic life forms.
 One of the major distinctive features of plants is the presence of chloroplasts containing chlorophyll systems that collect light energy from a light source to be converted into chemical energy through photosynthesis.
-Thus, they are autotrophic eukaryotes.
-They are capable of manufacturing sugars (as their food) from carbon dioxide and water.
+They are autotrophic eukaryotes.
+They are capable of manufacturing sugars (as their food) from carbon dioxide, water, and light energy.
 In photosynthesis, oxygen is a by-product.
 The plant releases oxygen into the environment through their stomates.
-Apart from the chloroplasts, other plastids present are chromoplasts (plastids that store pigments) and leukoplasts (non-pigmented plastids used mainly for storing food).
+Apart from the chloroplasts, other plastids present are chromoplasts (plastids that store pigments) and leucoplasts (non-pigmented plastids used mainly for storing food).
 Typically, the largest cytoplasmic structure in a plant cell is the vacuole, which is used for osmoregulation and regulation of turgor pressure.
 Plants reproduce by asexual and sexual means.
 Asexual reproduction is by budding, spore formation, fragmentation, and budding.
 Sexual reproduction involves male and female gametes.
 Tracheophytes, in particular, have a life cycle of alternating phases of sporophyte and gametophyte.

 Animals are multicellular eukaryotes.
 The cells in a tissue are joined through cell junctions (e.g. tight junctions, gap junctions, and desmosomes).
 Their lack of chloroplasts (and the green pigment, chlorophyll) makes them incapable of photosynthesis.
 Thus, they rely on other organisms for sustenance.
 Thus, similar to fungi, the animals, too, are heterotrophic.
 They may lack cell wall but they have a skeletal system that provides structural support.
 They also possess sensory organs, such as eyes, nose, skin, ears, and tongue to detect stimuli.
 The sensory information is relayed to the brain for processing.
 The response may be relayed to the target cell, e.g. another nerve or a muscle to exert an action.
 Most animals reproduce through sexual reproduction.
 A haploid male gamete unites with a haploid female gamete to form a diploid zygote.
 Animals respire by taking in oxygen by inspiration and then releasing carbon dioxide by expiration.